owen9825/website_ananke/content/en/post/keeping_governments_relevant_in_web3_era.md

 > ![A tractor](/images/web3_relevance_article/tractor.jpg)
 > Farmers can't touch this code; and have none of their own

-If governments [assisted with open-source security software](https://iotbusinessnews.com/2021/12/08/04177-can-iot-ever-be-trusted-by-civilians/), then end users could play an active role in protecting themselves, rather than being wholly reliant on [laissez-faire practices](https://glog.glennf.com/blog/2015/7/28/that-simpsons-bit-wasnt-a-joke), hidden within proprietary black-boxes.
+If governments [assisted with open-source security software](https://iotbusinessnews.com/2021/12/08/04177-can-iot-ever-be-trusted-by-civilians/), then end-users could play an active role in protecting themselves, rather than being wholly reliant on [laissez-faire practices](https://glog.glennf.com/blog/2015/7/28/that-simpsons-bit-wasnt-a-joke), hidden within proprietary black-boxes.

 > {{< youtube eU2Or5rCN_Y >}}
 > Back-doors are a [widespread phenomenon](https://glog.glennf.com/blog/2015/7/28/that-simpsons-bit-wasnt-a-joke) in products where security should have been a priority, like door locks and Wi-Fi routers